dotnet/roslyn/docs/features/deconstruction.md

 ###Deconstruction-assignment (deconstruction into existing variables):

 This doesn't introduce any changes to the language grammar.
 We have an `assignment-expression` (also simply called `assignment` in the C# grammar) where the `unary-expression` (the left-hand-side) is a `tuple-literal`.
-In short, what this does is find a `Deconstruct` method on the expression on the right-hand-side of the assignment, invoke it, collect its `out` parameters and assign them to the variables on the left-hand-side.
+In short, what this does in the general case is find a `Deconstruct` method on the expression on the right-hand-side of the assignment, invoke it, collect its `out` parameters and assign them to the variables on the left-hand-side.
+And in the special case where the expression on the right-hand-side is a tuple (tuple literal or tuple type), then the elements of the tuple can be assigned to the variables on the left-hand-side without needing to call `Deconstruct`.

 The existing assignment binding currently checks if the variable on its left-hand-side can be assigned to and if the two sides are compatible.
 It will be updated to support deconstruction-assignment, ie. when the left-hand-side is a tuple-literal/tuple-expression: